Global Grins Board of Directors

 Les McCabe – Les became the third president of the Institute for Shipboard Education, the parent organization of the world-recognized Semester at Sea global study abroad program in November 2006.
 Les has been with ISE since 1987 and has become a widely recognized expert on both the academic and social value of global education, study abroad safety and risk management.
 Prior to assuming the role of president, Les served as director of operations and chief operating officer for ISE.
 He gave seven years of dedicated service to the clinical needs of children and families in the Seattle area at the Casey Family Foundation.
 A native of Claremont, California, Les holds a Bachelor of Arts degree from the University of California at Irvine, a master’s degree in social work from the University of Washington, a second master’s degree in public administration from Seattle University, and a Ph.D. in administrative and policy studies, with an emphasis in global education from The University of Pittsburgh.
 Les is a veteran of shipboard education and has sailed on seven Semester at Sea voyages, serving as Executive Dean on many of them.
 In addition, he has been active in professional associations, including the American Council on Education, the Inter-Organizational Task Force of Safety and Study Abroad, the SECUSSA Health and Safety Committee, the National Association of Student Personnel Administrators, and the Association for International Education Administrators, among others.
 Les and his family live in Charlottesville, Virginia, home of ISE/Semester at Sea and its academic sponsor, the University of Virginia.

 Rex Miller – Rex is currently pursuing a degree in business at USC.
 While playing tennis for Orange Coast College, he received the Coach’s Award, was named team MVP, and was the only player in the Orange Empire Conference to receive All-Conference honors in both singles and doubles.
 In his youth, Rex placed first in his age group division for the mile race at the Susan G. Komen Race for the Cure in Newport Beach, CA, where he ran in honor of his grandmother, a breast cancer survivor.
 Rex’s travels have taken him to every continent, including visits to over 30 countries.
 Rex enjoys annual father/son trips to the Sea of Cortez and Alaska.
 In 2008, Rex ventured to Botswana, where he volunteered as a research assistant to Ph.D. candidates studying elephants, leopards and African wild dogs.
 Rex spent four summers as a one-on-one camp counselor at Special Camp for Special Kids, where he worked with children suffering from physical and mental disabilities.
 Rex has worked as a construction laborer for Tony Valentine Construction, a real estate management intern for 47 Management, and an intern for the law firm of Garrett DeFrenza Stiepel LLP in Costa Mesa, CA. Rex attended culinary school at Laguna Culinary Arts, completing the beginning and intermediate courses.
 Rex is a super sports fan, especially when it comes to the Chargers, Lakers, Angels and Ducks.
 He consistently finishes in the money in the annual March Madness basketball pool.
-In his spare time, Rex enjoys playing tennis, beach volleyball, and golf, watching sports, playing video games, fishing, working out and cooking.
+In his spare time, Rex enjoys playing tennis, beach volleyball, and golf, watching sports, fishing, working out and cooking.

 Todd Miller – For the past 20 years, Todd has served as Partner at Western States Technologies (WST), a real estate investment company headquartered in Los Angeles.
 The firm concentrates on the successful acquisition, development, and rehabilitation of industrial and office properties located throughout Southern California.
 Along with these duties, he is responsible for the asset management of WST’s portfolio consisting of over 1,000,000 square feet of property.
 Previous to his current position, Todd was Vice-President/Director of Marketing at The Sammis Company, a real estate investment company located in Irvine, California.
 While at Sammis, he was instrumental in the acquisition of over $160,000,000 in industrial properties across the country totaling approximately 4,000,000 square feet.
 In 1984 Todd graduated cum laude from the Real Estate Finance Program at The University of Southern California’s Marshall School of Business, and was awarded membership in The Golden Key International Honour Society.
 He played Division I volleyball on two of the Trojans’ NCAA Final Four teams.
 Volleyball is still the sport of choice for Todd.
 He competes each year at the United States Volleyball Adult National Championships, where he has recently won the gold medal.
 His team also took gold in the 2010 World Huntsman Games in Utah.
 For ten consecutive years, Todd was co-director of an annual beach volleyball tournament that raised six-figure contributions for such charities as Boys and Girls Club of America, Boys Hope Girls Hope, American Cancer Society, and Friendship Shelter.
 Todd supports USC in several capacities, including memberships in Cardinal and Gold (athletic), Marshall Partners (Marshall School of Business), and The Associates (College of Letters, Arts and Sciences).
 He also volunteers his time in the university’s Athletic Department Mentor Program, serving as a one-on-one mentor to student athletes, and as a keynote speaker at various program events.
 Since circumnavigating the globe on his Semester at Sea voyage in the spring of 1984, Todd has visited over 70 countries, with an emphasis on adventure travel.
 Some of his most recent journeys have taken him to the summit of Mount Kilimanjaro, Mt.
 Everest Base Camp, a great white shark cage off the coast of South Africa, a research vessel amid the Galapagos Islands, and a dive boat near Hon Mun Island, Vietnam.
 He currently serves on the Board of Trustees of Semester at Sea, the preeminent collegiate study abroad program in existence since 1963.
 For the past 20 years, Todd, his wife, Joselyn, and their two children have called Laguna Beach, California, home.

 Debra Mitchell – Debbie’s interest in helping others was sparked by her grandmother’s stories about the disadvantaged children she had met while serving as a health care missionary in numerous African countries and throughout the Philippines.
 After graduation from USC, Debbie joined the pharmaceutical industry where she worked in sales, product management and managed health care.
 Feeling the need for a more adventurous life, Debbie spent some time traveling through numerous European countries, followed by a stint as Special Events Coordinator for the LA Marathon.
 Debbie has recently filled her time working with three special non-profits in the Pasadena area.
 She currently sits on the board of The Friends of Foothill Family Service in the San Gabriel Valley, which provides both physical and mental assistance to families in need, particularly mothers and young children.
 She is a former member of the Circle of Friends Board of The Kidspace Children’s Museum in Pasadena and has been very involved with the museum for many years.
 Debbie also served on the board of the Linda Vista Annandale Association, which includes the Rose Bowl Stadium and the Rose Bowl Park area.
 Debbie has traveled extensively through Latin America visiting remote towns and villages.
 Along with her family, she spends her summers in a small town in central Mexico.
 She enjoys playing soccer and flying with her husband.
 Debbie received a Bachelor of Science degree in Public Administration with an emphasis in Health Care Management from the University of Southern California in 1985.
 While at USC, Debbie captained the women’s crew team.
-She was raised in Orange County and now lives in Pasadena, California with her husband Tom and their two young daughters.
+She was raised in Orange County and now lives in Pasadena, California with her two young daughters.

 Gary Pickett – Gary serves as chief financial officer for a closely held group of investment companies in Newport Beach, CA. Prior to his current position, Gary was owner and president of Gary Pickett & Company from 1990 to 2010.
 His company provided accounting, tax and business consulting services to over 175 business entities.
 Prior to starting his own company, Gary was vice-president and private placement specialist for Integrated Resources, Inc. From 1979 to 1984, Gary served as treasurer for the same group of investment companies with whom he currently works.
 After graduating from the University of Southern California with a Bachelor of Science degree in business administration in 1977, Gary worked as a senior accountant for Ernst & Whinney (Ernst & Young) in the audit and tax departments.
 He is a member of California Society of CPA’s.
 After attending NACVA’s Certified Valuation Analyst Training Center in 1999, Gary passed the Certified Valuation Analyst Exam.
 Gary and his wife Nancy live in Laguna Beach, CA, and have two grown children.
 Gary is quite the athlete, spending some of his spare time on the golf course, training in the pool or on the volleyball court.